-When it comes to the world’s highest melting point or the most refractory material, many people jump the gun and say “Tungsten.”
-But I want to tell you that this answer is only half true.
-As we all know, tungsten is a pure metal with the highest melting point in the world, but the most refractory material in the world is not tungsten, which is a kind of hafnium carbide and nitride.
+When asked the material with the highest melting point in the world, many people would say “Tungsten.”
+But I want to tell you that this answer is only half right.
+As we all know, tungsten is a pure metal with the highest melting point in the world, but the most refractory material in the world is not tungsten.
+Then what is the most refractory material in the world?

 Tungsten is an important strategic metal and basic material for the military industry.
 The most prominent application of tungsten is in a variety of high-speed munitions, such as bullets, armor-piercing bullets, warheads, grenades, and artillery and tank guns.
 The high density of tungsten increases the penetrability and power of the missile, and it is not radioactive, so it is the ideal armor-piercing material.